 As a full-time student pursuing a Master of Music degree, you’re eligible to apply for graduate assistantships.
 Assistantships are awarded on the basis of musical proficiency and specific skills related to the position and are paid hourly over the course of the academic year.
 All assistantships pay $16/hour.

 Help organize chamber groups, act as contact for everyone in the various groups.
 Photocopy music for chamber groups and trombone class.
-Keep filing cabinet in the brass room organized. (hours vary/week)
+Keep filing cabinet in the brass room organized.
+(3-5 hours/week)

 Chamber Music (2)